 2. Take part in the Bumblebee Monitoring Scheme.
 This is our flagship scheme and involves recording bumblebees along a 1-2km fixed route walk of your own choosing once a month from March until October.
 If you have an hour to spare once a month please consider taking part in this scheme.
 It provides extremely important data on bumblebee populations, and is used to track changes in wild pollinators across the Irish landscape.
 Full details on the scheme and how to get involved are here

 3. Have a look at our 10 pollinator challenges and see how many you can complete.
-They vary from looking out for new species to making your garden more pollinator friendly.
 More details.

 4. Take part in Rare Species Watch and help us track two of our most endangered bumblebees, the Great yellow bumblebee and the Shrill carder bee.
 Can you help by visiting historical locations to check if the species is still there?
 More details.